sphaso/sphaso.github.io/posts/2019-08-25-codefest-2019-writeup.markdown

 ---

 This summer I decided to join more online competitions.
 So far I've competed in the [CryptoCTF](https://cryp.toc.tf/) and [the present](https://codefest.tech/).
 I didn't write anything regarding CryptoCTF since I couldn't solve a single challenge.
 The challenges at Codefest were very easy in comparison.
-I'm in no way a security expert and still I could solve a few of them reaching position 67/320.
+I'm in no way a security expert and still I could solve a few of them reaching position 67/518.
 This is how.

+(Click [here](https://medium.com/bugbountywriteup/codefest19-ctf-writeups-a8f4e9b45d1) for the official writeup)

 __1. Welcome to Codefest 19!__